Cannabis refers to a group of three plants with psychoactive properties, known as Cannabis sativa, Cannabis indica, and Cannabis ruderalis.

 Each has its own effects and uses:

 - CBD.
-This is a non-psychoactive cannabinoid, meaning it won’t get you “high.”
-It’s often used to help reduce inflammation and ease pain.
-It also helps with nausea, migraines, seizures, and anxiety.
-Researchers are still trying to fully understand the effectiveness of its medical use.
+This is a psychoactive cannabinoid, yet it’s non-intoxicating and non-euphoric, meaning it won’t get you “high.”
+It’s often used to help reduce inflammation and pain.
+It may also ease nausea, migraine, seizures, and anxiety.
+(Epidiolex is the first and only prescription medication to contain CBD and be approved by the Food and Drug Administration, or FDA.
+This medication is used to treat certain kinds of epilepsy.)
+Researchers are still trying to fully understand the effectiveness of CBD’s medical use.

 - THC.
 This is the main psychoactive compound in cannabis.
 THC is responsible for the “high” that most people associate with cannabis.